jvm-wiki/discussion/README.md

-# discussion
+# 💬 Discussion
-💬 The discussion channel for the wiki.
+The discussion channel for the wiki.